Future-House/edison-client-docs/docs/kosmos_guidelines.md

 Ensure that Kosmos has the necessary context about the data provided.
 For example, if providing a table, ensure all column names are intuitively labeled, or provide an additional sheet that describes what each column name means in more detail.
 A scientific collaborator in a relevant field should be able to interpret the data with the provided research objective without seeking further clarification.

 ## 4. Provide complex data.
-While Kosmos can operate on simple data (e.g. a csv containing a list of gene names), Kosmos make the most interesting discoveries when given complex high dimensional data, such as scRNA-seq, proteomics, or environmental parameters across multiple samples or timepoints.
+While Kosmos can operate on simple data (e.g. a csv containing a list of gene names), Kosmos makes the most interesting discoveries when given complex high dimensional data, such as scRNA-seq, proteomics, or environmental parameters across multiple samples or timepoints.
 You can also provide multiple datasets that are relevant to the research objective.
 There is no limit on the number of files you provide Kosmos as long as total uncompressed size of your dataset is under 5GB.
 Kosmos is capable of managing workspaces with 100s of files.

 ## 5. Provide properly labeled and processed data.
 The dataset is used as a starting point for exploratory analysis.
 While Kosmos can perform quality control steps and is able to correct for artifacts such as batch effects, Kosmos is most powerful when operating on high quality, processed data.
 We do not recommend getting Kosmos to process your data such as mapping of raw sequencing files or annotating raw imaging data.